Velfi/zelda_cutscene_framework/README.md

 An example scene is included that demonstrates the following common patterns:

 - Blue Ball: The player's avatar.
 Only responds to input when a cutscene isn't playing.
-- TODO Green Ball: An NPC.
+- Green Ball: An NPC.
 Green ball will say a few things until you've exhausted their dialog.
 - Red Ball: An NPC.
 Red ball will always say the same thing.
 - Yellow Ball: An NPC.
 Yellow ball will say one thing before disappearing.